-While Kansas does not provide short-term disability benefits like some other states, residents of Kansas who can no longer work due to medical conditions can sometimes qualify for Social Security disability insurance (SSDI), Supplemental Security Income (SSI), or workers' compensation (for on-the-job injuries).
+Kansas does not provide short-term disability benefits like some other states, but residents of Kansas who can no longer work due to medical conditions may qualify for Social Security disability insurance (SSDI), Supplemental Security Income (SSI), or workers' compensation (for on-the-job injuries).

 SSDI and SSI, federal programs administered by the Social Security Administration (SSA), can be very difficult to qualify for.
-Your disability must be expected to last for at least one year and prevent you from working any type of job at which you make over $1,040 per month.
+Your disability must be expected to last for at least one year and prevent you from doing a significant amount of work.

-SSDI is available only to those who have worked a good number of years paying taxes to Social Security.
-SSI is available only to those with low income and low assets.
-Sometimes disability applicants can qualify for both.
+In addition, SSDI is available only to those who have worked a good number of years paying taxes to Social Security, while SSI is available only to those with low income and low assets.
+Sometimes disability applicants can qualify for both SSDI and SSI.

 After your local SSA office reviews your disability application to see whether you qualify for SSDI, SSI, or both, for technical requirements (such as amount of work credits or monthly income), the SSA sends it to Disability Determination Services (DDS), a state agency in charge of making disability determinations for the SSA.
-Kansas's DDS falls under the Kansas Department for Families and Children.
+In a recent year, claims examiners at the Kansas DDS approved disability for 47% of the applications they see, a percentage that's well above the national average.

 Contact information for DDS follows: